cathalgarvey/listless/Readme.md

    receives as arguments `config, database, message`.
 The one given in `default_eventloop.lua` is a simple members-only mailing list which prepends message subjects with the "SubjectTag" string, if given.
+   **Notice: As attractive as the idea may at times appear, do not ever write an eventLoop that executes remote code.
+Email "from" headers are trivially forged, so anyone will be able to execute code.
+At present, the lua `io`, `os` and `debug` libraries are all enabled.
+In addition, the `message` and `database` objects provided to `eventLoop` [have security holes that could be exploited to steal or delete your files, or simply to crash `listless`](https://github.com/cathalgarvey/listless/issues/6).
+Don't do it!**
 4. Add some subscribers; Right now, this requires executing a lua script (via-mail moderator commands are [a planned feature](https://github.com/cathalgarvey/listless/issues/3)!)
     * Create a lua script similar to `sample_setup.lua`; see that file for inline